monmima/main-aide-memoire/react/README.md

     npx create-react-app [folder-name]

 You could also use static HTML with React injected into it.
-See [Add React to a Website](https://reactjs.org/docs/add-react-to-a-website.html) for more information.
+See [Add React to a Website](https://reactjs.org/docs/add-react-to-a-website.html) (from the official documentation) for more information.

 ## Running a React project